 I often advise our boomer readers to be flexible about travel.
 Recently, Alan and I have had to apply that advice to our own travel plans.
 We originally planned a spring road trip from Montana all the way across the U.S. to explore the Outer Banks, Blue Ridge Parkway and Great Smoky Mountain National Park […]

-Do you enjoy a hike with choices—taking the long way when there’s time or choosing a shorter version that better fits your schedule?
-The hike to Hidden Falls in Grand Teton National Park near Jackson, Wyoming, does just that.
-Active boomers can walk the long way, reduce the miles with a one-way boat shuttle across Jenny […]
+Updated 09.21.2019: Do you enjoy a hike with choices—taking the long way when there’s time or choosing a shorter version that better fits your schedule?
+Hiking Hidden Falls in Grand Teton National Park near Jackson, Wyoming, does just that.
+Alan and I have hiked this popular Grand Teton trail twice—the longer Jenny Lake trail and […]

 A fall leaf peeping trip usually means a drive somewhere along the U.S. East Coast to see a brilliant landscape colored red, purple and gold.
 But don’t forget the mountains of the West when making your boomer road trip plans.
 On a fall visit to Grand Teton National Park, Alan and I discovered a vibrant […]